coder/code-server/ci/README.md

 ## Publishing a release

-1. Change the version of code-server in `package.json` and push this commit.
+1. Update the version of code-server in `package.json` and push a commit
-1. CI will run and generate an NPM package and release packages that you can download as artifacts on Github Actions.
+1. CI will run and generate the `npm-package` and `release-packages` artifacts on the GH actions workflow
-1. Create a new draft release with the built release packages.
+1. Create a new draft release and attach all the files in `release-packages`
-1. Run some basic sanity tests on one of the released packages.
+1. Run some basic sanity tests on one of the released packages
-1. Publish.
+1. Publish the release
-1. Download the built npm package and publish it.
+1. CI will automatically grab the artifacts and then
-1. Place the debian releases into `./release-packages` and then push the docker image with `./ci/release-container/push.sh`.
+   1. Publish the NPM package.
-   1. This will need to be ran on an ARM64 instance as well.
+   1. Publish the AMD64 docker image.
-   1. At some point we need to automate this.
+   1. Publish the ARM64 docker image.

 ## dev